 ADVERTISEMENT

-Later these nicknames began to be passed down from generation to generation, and this is how the modern surnames were born.
-By the way, “surname”, “last name”, and “family name” all mean the same thing, so you can use any of these words.
+Later, these nicknames began to be passed down from generation to generation, which is how the modern surnames were born.
+By the way, “surname”, “last name”, and “family name” all mean the same thing so that you can use any of these words.

-For this article, we collected a list of surnames that may sound funny or unusual for English speakers.
-Have you ever heard any interesting last names that made you wonder what their origin could have been?
+For this article, we collected a list of surnames that may sound funny or unusual to English speakers.
+Have you ever heard any cool last names that made you wonder what their origin could have been?
 Share them with us in the comments!

 #1